rootDEV2990/ruby_scraper/README.md

-# Ruby Scraper using HTTParty and Bybug
+# Ruby Scraper using HTTParty and Byebug

 ## Objectives